learning-unlimited/ESP-Website/docs/admin/releases/12/README.rst

 Privacy Policy
 ~~~~~~~~~~~~~~
-The LU Board has approved a new `Privacy Policy <https://www.learningu.org/about/privacy/>`_, which governs how you use collect and use the data on your site.
+The LU Board has approved a new `Privacy Policy <https://www.learningu.org/about/privacy/>`_, which governs how you collect and use the data on your site.
 These terms have been posted on your sites and must be followed.

 Attendance
 ~~~~~~~~~~